“My Fiancé’s Mother and I May Be Estranged Before the Wedding”

 The problem started after we moved to a new house.
 I had a box set aside for things that were to be given away to charity.
 In another room, I had a box of shot glasses that I had been collecting for over 10 years and that held a lot of sentimental value to me.
 Somehow, Jane put this box with the charity items and gave my collection away.
 I was, and still am, heartbroken about this and very upset with Jane over it.
 She maintains that before she took the box to charity, she asked me to look through it, so it’s not her fault.
 I say that there’s no reason I would ever think that something of mine would be in the giveaway box if I had not put it there.
 In an effort to avoid discord I tried to put this behind me, despite her lack of apology, and made excuses for her, thinking that perhaps she was embarrassed about it, and went on as before.

-Fast-forward to a few months later, and the tensions in the house have been rising due to Jane’s continued lack of employment and her seeming lack of any efforts to find any.
+Fast-forward to a few months later, and the tension in the house has been rising due to Jane’s continued lack of employment and her seeming lack of any efforts to find any.
 During this time, a friend of mine let slip that Jane had told her that I was being very immature about my disappearing shot glass collection and that she had done nothing wrong and had absolutely no intention whatsoever of ever apologizing, and that if I thought that I was owed one then I was mistaken.
-I am FURIOUS about this, and this new information combined with my frustration with the employment situation caused a humongous row with Jane and she moved out — after a year of living here rent-free — still refusing to apologize, and I no longer want anything to do with her.
+I am FURIOUS about this, and this new information combined with my frustration with the employment situation caused a humongous argument with Jane and she moved out — after a year of living here rent-free — still refusing to apologize, and I no longer want anything to do with her.

 My fiancé has thus far been very supportive of me in this and defended me to his mother during this period of turbulence.
 Unfortunately, he now wants to start inviting her over again and doesn’t understand that I do not want her in the house.
 I feel that until I get an apology, there’s nothing that we need to say to one another and while I will not prevent him from seeing her, I don’t feel I’m obligated to play hostess to her.
 He says that they were just shot glasses and I need to get over it.